-In Pitt Street, Sydney for the month leading into Christmas lies the Infinite Choir, an interactive Christmas choir where a walkway of light sculptures and atmospheric choral sounds are triggered by your presence.
-Walk through on your own and you’ll hear a festive solo voice, walk through in a crowd and watch the figures light up and a full choir burst into song.
+The Infinite Choir stood resplendent in Pitt Street for month leading up to Christmas.
+The Infinite Choir is a walkway of atmospheric light sculptures triggered by the movement and number people walking through.
+Take the journey on your own and you’ll hear a festive solo voice; walk through in a crowd and watch the figures light up entirely and a full choir burst into song.
 Share the fun and see how loudly and brightly you can make the Infinite Choir sing.

 Each interactive sculpture represents a unique voice from the choral choir.
 Each member consists of a directional speaker [the black circle] an ultrasonic proximity sensor and an array of highly concentrated full RGB LED lights.
-As the proximity sensor detects the presence of a passer by, it triggers in unison a vocal and light reaction from the sculpture.
+As the proximity sensor detects the presence of passers-by, it triggers in unison a vocal and light reaction from the sculpture.
 The visuals are generated in real-time, responding to the amplitude and frequencies of each unique voice.
-Each of the 16 choir members are networked together to compliment each other in sound and light, creating an ever unique and festive experience of the senses.
+Each of the 16 choir members are networked together to complement each other in sound and light, creating an ever unique and festive experience of the senses.